 After a construction accident, selecting the right legal representation can determine the outcome of your recovery and compensation.
-Munley Law offers distinct advantages that make us the trusted choice for construction accident victims in Northeastern Pennsylvania.
+The Scranton personal injury attorneys at Munley Law offer distinct advantages that make us the trusted choice for construction accident victims in Northeastern Pennsylvania.

 Local Expertise That Makes a Difference

-Construction accidents in Scranton fall under specific local regulations and safety standards that directly affect liability and compensation.
+Construction accidents in Scranton are subject to local regulations and safety standards that directly affect liability and compensation.
 Our attorneys know Scranton’s construction safety guidelines inside and out, particularly those preventing fall injuries—a major hazard on construction sites.
-This local expertise helps us clearly establish who bears responsibility for your accident and how to maximize your claim.
+This local expertise helps us clearly determine who is responsible for your accident and how to maximize your claim.

 Unmatched Credentials and Experience